 Yes.
 GYNALAC can be used with condoms and other barrier contraceptives made with latex and polyisoprene, but not with polyurethane.

 Do not use GYNALAC if you are trying to conceive as the gel has a low pH, which makes the environment less suitable for sperm.

-Yes, GYNALAC is safe to use during pregnancy.
-However, if you have any of the symptoms of a vaginal infection during pregnancy you should consult your doctor.
+Yes, GYNALAC is safe to use during pregnancy if you are experiencing unpleasant vaginal odor.
+However, if you have any of the symptoms of a vaginal infection during pregnancy you should consult your doctor and get treatment.

 Yes, GYNALAC is safe to use when breastfeeding.